Yan2266336/Fino1/README.md

 We release the reasoning path here: https://huggingface.co/datasets/TheFinAI/Fino1_Reasoning_Path_FinQA

 ### 🏗️ How to Train Fino1
+Refer to [HuatuoGPT-o1](https://github.com/FreedomIntelligence/HuatuoGPT-o1), we applied two-stage way to train our Fino1 model
 - **Stage 1: Supervised Fine-Tuning (SFT)**

 Fine-tune the model on an 8-GPU setup: